How Lynparza works

-Two clinical trials are currently recruiting breast cancer patients to further test Lynparza.
-One is a placebo-controlled Phase 3 study called OlympiA (NCT02032823), which is assessing the safety and effectiveness of Lynparza as an adjuvant treatment in patients with germline BRCA1/2 mutations breast cancer who have completed definitive local treatment and neoadjuvant or adjuvant chemotherapy.
-The trial expects to enroll up to 1,500 participants
+Two clinical trials are now recruiting breast cancer patients to further test Lynparza.
+One is a placebo-controlled Phase 3 study called OlympiAD (NCT02032823), which is assessing the safety and effectiveness of Lynparza as an adjuvant treatment in women with germline BRCA1/2 mutations who have completed definitive local treatment and neoadjuvant or adjuvant chemo.
+The trial expects to enroll up to 1,500 patients.

-The second trial, called PARTNER (NCT03150576), is a randomized Phase 2/3 study evaluating the safety and efficacy of the addition of Lynparza to platinum-based neoadjuvant chemotherapy in breast cancer patients with germline BRCA-mutations.
-This trial expects to enroll 527 participants.
+The second trial, called PARTNER (NCT03150576), is a randomized Phase 2/3 study evaluating the safety and efficacy of the addition of Lynparza to platinum-based neoadjuvant chemotherapy in 527 breast cancer patients with germline BRCA-mutations.

-The most common adverse reactions to Lynparza treatment are anemia, nausea, fatigue, vomiting, diarrhea, loss of sense of taste, indigestion, headache, decreased appetite, cough, rash, and pain in the muscles, bones, back, and abdomen.
+The most common adverse reactions to Lynparza are anemia, nausea, fatigue, vomiting, diarrhea, loss of sense of taste, indigestion, headache, decreased appetite, cough, rash, and pain in the muscles, bones, back and abdomen.

-Lynparza is currently approved in the U.S. as monotherapy in patients with germline BRCA-mutated advanced ovarian cancer who have been treated with three or more prior lines of chemotherapy.
-The drug is also approved by the European Medicines Agency (EMA) as a monotherapy for the treatment of patients with platinum-sensitive, relapsed, BRCA-mutated, high-grade serous epithelial ovarian, fallopian tube, or primary peritoneal cancer who are responsive to platinum-based chemotherapy.
+Lynparza is the first and only PARP inhibitor approved to treat metastatic breast cancer.
+The FDA has approved it as monotherapy in patients with germline BRCA-mutated advanced ovarian cancer who have been treated with three or more prior lines of chemotherapy.
+The drug is also approved by the European Medicines Agency (EMA) as a monotherapy to treat patients with platinum-sensitive, relapsed, BRCA-mutated, high-grade serous epithelial ovarian, fallopian tube or primary peritoneal cancer who respond to platinum-based chemotherapy.